 I want to be very honest with you.
 If you are starting out, and don’t have enough budget then free themes work fine.
 You can always go for a premium theme when you have a few extra dollars to invest in your blog and business.

 And, if you have got a little budget for a premium theme then DEFINITELY invest in one!

 You will see the difference.

-As my blog runs on Genesis Framework with custom Child Theme.
+As my blog runs on the Genesis Framework with a custom Child Theme.
 If you’re looking for a powerful WordPress management system that handles the security, design and SEO foundation then this can be the ideal choice.
 Not to mention that you can choose a Studiopress theme according to your business category and a genesis framework would be required to run your theme.

 If you’re looking for more options, here’s a collection of Best & Responsive Wordpress Themes For Bloggers and Creatives.

 Let me know what are your thoughts on free and premium themes?

 What are you currently using on your blog?